Post

 Nova live migration fails with “Migration pre-check error: CPU doesn’t have compatibility.”

 This week I’m hosting a hands-on OpenStack training for some clients.
-The ability to perform Live migrations of running instances between hosts is one of the things they want to see and I had setup the environment to support this.
+The ability to perform live migrations of running instances between hosts is one of the key features they want to see, and I had set up the environment to support this.

-Live migrations had been working fine for over a week when it finally decided to throw errors this morning.
+Live migrations had been working fine for over a week when they suddenly started failing this morning.

 ERROR (BadRequest): Migration pre-check error: CPU doesn't have compatibility.